pegahbyte/pegahbyte.github.io/_posts/2019-05-09-life-satisfaction.md

 ### What factors influence life satisfaction?

-To answer this question, I looked at data from the World Value Survey.
-The goal of this analysis is to find and select the most important factors that are correlated to self-reported life-satisfaction.
+To answer this question, I looked at data from the *World Value Survey*.
+The goal of this analysis is to find the most important factors that are correlated to self-reported life-satisfaction.
 To do so, I conducted a regression analysis and a lasso regression analysis.
 Moreover, I clustered the data and re-analysed it on cluster level with interesting findings.

 <img src="{{ site.url }}{{ site.baseurl }}/images/lasso.png" alt="linearly separable data">